patoui/CopyRelativeCommand/readme.md

     }
 }
 ```
-3. execute `CopyRelativeCommand` within the configured language, such as a `php` file in our above example:
+3. execute `Copy Relative Command` within the configured language, such as a `php` file in our above example:
     - if the open file (active view) is a file named `test/Unit/ExampleTest.php` and the cursor is within a function name `test_it_should_be_true`, the command copied to the clipboard would be:
         - `vendor/bin/phpunit test/Unit/ExampleTest.php --filter=test_it_should_be_true`
     - if the open file (active view) is a file named `app/Http/Controllers/UserController.php` the command copied to the clipboard would be: